dhirajdafouti/BakingApp/README.md

 Points

-    1 -Test as much we can like Utils class and other small class which can be easily testable.
+    1-Test as much we can like Utils class and other small class which can be easily testable.
     2-Focus more on Junit testing then Integration or End to End Testing.
     3-Architecture your application is such a way that maximum testablity can be achieved.
     4-Set a code coverage base limit (example 60% ) for your application and try to increase it further.